-Proposed subsection (g)(2)(A) provides that, in order to determine the gross amount of the fee due from the cultivation licensee to the Department, it must first determine the Prorated Daily License Fee for the Modified License Term.
+The Department proposes readoption of subsection (g)(2)(A), which provides that, in order to determine the gross amount of the fee due from the cultivation licensee to the Department, it must first determine the Prorated Daily License Fee for the Modified License Term.
 The Department determined that this calculation is necessary, because it provides an accurate calculation of the prorated daily license fees for the cultivation license once any modifications to the license are applied.
 This is an integral step in calculating the amount owed by a cultivation licensee for the Modified License Term.

-Proposed subsection (g)(2)(B) provides that the Prorated Daily License Fee shall then be multiplied by the number of days remaining on that cultivation license, counting from the date the licensee submitted a request under this section until the licensee's requested modified date of renewal.
+The Department proposes readoption of subsection (g)(2)(B), which provides that the Prorated Daily License Fee shall then be multiplied by the number of days remaining on that cultivation license, counting from the date the licensee submitted a request under this section until the licensee's requested modified date of renewal.
 The Department determined that this subsection is necessary because this calculation provides a clear and fair mechanism to prorate the amount of fees owed on the cultivation license subject to the request, for the Modified License Term.

-Proposed subsection (g)(3) provides instructions on how to calculate the net difference between the gross amount of any credit due from the Department, and the gross amount of fee due from the cultivation licensee to the Department.
+The Department proposes readoption of subsection (g)(3), which provides instructions on how to calculate the net difference between the gross amount of any credit due from the Department, and the gross amount of fee due from the cultivation licensee to the Department.
 The Department determined that this calculation is necessary for administrative ease and clarity because it allows the Department to make an efficient calculation of the net amount of fees owed or to be refunded, rather that processing separate, individual transactions, which could lead to further confusion.

-Proposed subsection (g)(3)(A) provides that where the gross amount of credit due under subsection (g)(1) exceeds the gross amount of fee due under subsection (g)(2), the net difference shall be refunded to the cultivation licensee by the Department.
+The Department proposes readoption of subsection (g)(3)(A), which provides that where the gross amount of credit due under subsection (g)(1) exceeds the gross amount of fee due under subsection (g)(2), the net difference shall be refunded to the cultivation licensee by the Department.
 As license fees are based on license type, are scaled to the size of the business entity licensed, and are reflective of the Department's administrative cost associated with each license type, the Department determined that this calculation was necessary to ensure that cultivation licensees are only responsible for remitting fees that are consistent with the licensee's actual reported operations.
 Proposed subsection (g)(3)(A) further provides that refunds issued by the Department shall not exceed the license fee subject to the modified license term.
 Refunding fees in excess of the license fee subject to the modified license term would result in a negative balance with the Department, with fees not properly apportioned for the cultivation licensee's desired commercial cannabis activity.
 This language is included for clarity in the Department's refund calculations.